Published on: July 29, 2025

 The spouse claiming that a certain property or asset is a separate property should provide proof supporting the claim.

-Attorney Juan Luciano is an experienced lawyer who has helped many clients with property division during a divorce, including the division of a family home.
-He may be able to help you with your case.
-Contact us today to schedule a consultation.
+Attorney Juan Luciano is an experienced divorce lawyer who has helped many clients with property division during a divorce, including the division of a family home.
+He can help you with your case.
+Contact us today at (212) 537-5859 to schedule a consultation.

 Share: